 In fact, although we’ve all heard that the pillars of love are built on mutual respect, love, and friendship between equals, most of the time everyday life puts our relationship to the test making us feel resentful or disappointed towards ourselves and our partner.

-The secret to strengthening our bond, however, doesn’t rely on avoiding conflicts but on appreciating your partner’s good qualities and the positive aspects of your connection.
+The secret to strengthening our bond doesn’t rely on avoiding conflicts but on appreciating your partner’s good qualities and the positive aspects of your connection.

 For all of us, the person we love most in the world, the one who can send us soaring joyfully into space, is also the person who can send us crashing back to earth – says clinical psychologist Sue Johnson, author of ‘Hold Me Tight: Your Guide to the Most Successful Approach to Building Loving Relationships’.
 All it takes is a slight turning away of the head or a flippant, careless remark.
 There is no closeness without this sensitivity.
 If our connection with our mate is safe and strong, we can deal with these moments of sensitivity.
 Indeed, we can use them to bring our partners even closer.
 But when we don’t feel safe and connected, these moments are like a spark in a tinder forest.
 They set fire to the whole relationship.

 So, what can we do to keep our relationship strong and alive?
-Working on the following seven steps may be the answer.
+Working on the following seven steps may be the answer for mature couples.

 Kick off the challenge by recreating intimacy from before you lost the spark.
 Sometimes to reignite the passion, it helps to revisit the beginning: it could be playing a song that evokes your early years together, calling each other by using those fun and lovely nicknames or revisiting the places where the butterflies started.
 How did you use to spend quality time together?